-Winner of the IF Award for Best Film Festival & listed in Variety Magazine's Top 50 Unmissable Film Festivals around the world, the biennial Adelaide Film Festival (AFF) is an 11 day celebration of contemporary screen culture that launches new films as well as art and interactive projects from Australia and the world.
-In addition, AFF was the first Australian film festival to offer an investment fund and has commissioned a staggering array of creatively ambitious work.
-AFF also offers HIVE, a program unique in the world, which brings together artists and filmmakers to develop ambitious films in the Hive Lab.
-Established in partnership with the Australia Council, ABC Arts and Screen Australia, the HIVE Fund invests in screen collaborations between artists and filmmakers and in the HIVE lab, introduces filmmakers to ideas and potential collaborators from other art forms inspiring artists, writers, choreographers, theatre practitioners and musicians to consider film as a creative outlet.
-The Festival also presents major commissions in collaboration with the Samstag Museum and other key art galleries as part of the Art and the Moving Image program.
+Sandra is the Chair of the Adelaide Film Festival.
+Winner of the IF Award for Best Film Festival & listed in Variety's Top 50 Unmissable Film Festivals around the world, the biennial Adelaide Film Festival (AFF) is a celebration of new films as well as art & interactive projects from Aust & the world.
+In addition, AFF was the first Australian film festival to offer an investment fund & has commissioned a staggering array of creatively ambitious work.
+AFF also offers the HIVE lab & fund, in partnership with Australia Council, ABC Arts & Screen Australia, which encourages screen collaborations between artists & filmmakers & introduces filmmakers to collaborators from other art forms inspiring artists, choreographers, theatre practitioners & musicians to consider film as a creative outlet.
+AFF also presents major commissions with the Samstag Museum & other key galleries as part of the Art & the Moving Image program.
 Sandra has a long standing association with AFF having developed the plan for its establishment in 2001.
 See Links.

 Friday on My Mind is a highly respected weekly live audience event where practitioners across film, television & new media discuss their work & ideas with host Sandra Sdraulig.
 Presented by the Australian Film Television and Radio School in association with the Australian Centre for the Moving Image.
 See Activities.